aminedakhlii/wailuku/docs/index.md

 ## License

-Wailuku is licensed under the MIT License.
+Wailuku is licensed under the BSD-3-Clause license License.